MxNxPx/zarf-podinfos/README.md

 ## releases are done with release-please

-this repo uses [release-please](https://github.com/google-github-actions/release-please-action#release-please-action) GHA for cutting releases
+this repo uses [release-please](https://github.com/google-github-actions/release-please-action#release-please-action) GHA for cutting releases automatically